Learn how to assess, analyze and enhance human performance.

 - Strength Training and Conditioning Specialist

 - Health Navigator

 - Health Fitness Professional

 - Athletic Coach

-Exercise and Movement Science can also be used to prepare for graduate studies in the following disciplines: Occupation Therapy, Physical Therapy, Kinesiology or Exercise Science, Exercise Physiology, and Ergonomics.
+Exercise Science can also be used to prepare for graduate studies in the following disciplines: Occupation Therapy, Physical Therapy, Kinesiology or Exercise Science, Exercise Physiology, and Ergonomics.

 For more information contact the Office of Admission at email@example.com or call (815)836-5250.